Camilla Chandler Family Foundation

 Priority Areas

 Arts and Cultural Institutions Strong support for major arts institutions in Southern California, particularly those with educational missions.
-The foundation has historically supported LACMA, the Getty, and other cultural organizations that serve the broader community.
+The foundation has historically supported LACMA, the Getty, and other cultural organisations that serve the broader community.

 Independent Schools The foundation provides general support to selected independent schools in California, reflecting Mia Chandler's long service as a trustee of Sequoyah and Westridge Schools in Pasadena.